Digital piano: Portable type

 Yet another form is the portable digital piano which often combines the capabilities of stage pianos, but with additional features similar to a conventional home keyboard.
 These digital pianos are mostly designed for various purposes such as home, studio, classroom, stage or personal use.
 It is similar in form to a stage piano, but much lighter in weight, and having a more compact size.
 Unlike stage pianos, portable digital pianos were commonly equipped with built-in amplification and loudspeakers, usually has lower cost than other types, and its sound quality was often comparable or similar to that of a conventional keyboards due to a simpler sound synthesis system, though some models, often utilize a similar sound generation system as the more advanced model lineups of the same manufacturer.
 Many of them also contain a wide assortment of sounds, like one would expect from an electronic keyboard, including sound effects and drum kits.
 Also like conventional keyboards, these digital pianos often feature an automated "rhythm section" function which is controlled by playing chords with the left hand.

 Most portable digital pianos could be freely fitted in a regular keyboard stand like a stage piano, while some types also come equipped with a dedicated matching stand which, when assembled, will have a slight resemblance to a console digital piano.

 Portable digital pianos, for the sake of lower production cost, were often equipped with a less complex system for the weighted keys.
 As a result, the feel of the keys is usually much less realistic than other digital pianos.
 However, it still retain the emulated weight mechanism (lower keys are heavier than higher ones), though not as precise as more expensive pianos, but far more true to life than a keyboard.
-However, certain models include synthetic ivory-like keys as opposed to standard plastic keys.
+Furthermore, certain models include synthetic ivory-like keys as opposed to standard plastic keys.